AdobeDocs/commerce-learn.en/help/merchant/add-websites-stores-views.md

 # Add websites, stores, and store views

-Every Adobe Commerce and Magento Open Source installation has a hierarchy of websites, stores, and store views.
+Every Adobe Commerce and Magento Open Source installation supports a hierarchy of websites, stores, and store views.
 Build and expand this hierarchy according to the needs of your business.

 ## Who is this video for?